Returns a Dataset with the average of a data variable and the time

 them in a pandas DataFrame.
 After processing (if necessary) is performed

-objects.
-This numpy serves as the data source for the final
+This numpy array serves as the data source for the final DataArray of

 Parameters: